 Okay, so your blog isn't like space camp for dogs, but it's like something.
 Is it like a personal journal, diary, beginnings of a memoir?
 Is it like the first draft of a really funny book?
 Is it like lemon chiffon something or other that makes my mouth water just asking the question?
 I bet it's like lemon chiffon, isn't it?
 You're my new best friend.
 Please hand me your business card.

 Most importantly, realize that if someone asks you what your blog is about, they are interested.
-Yes, I know that one time that someone was a big meanie-face and was trying to make eye contact with the Super Famous Blogger across the room while pretending to be interested in your blog.
+Yes, I know that one time someone was a big meanie-face and was trying to make eye contact with the Super Famous Blogger across the room while pretending to be interested in your blog.
 But really?
 If I ask what your blog is about, I really, really want to know.
 I want to talk to you about writing and your space and how long you've been doing this and what keeps you going.
 So let go of the nerves a little bit and accept that yes, people are interested in you.
 For being you.
 Because you're awesome.

 Don't wait! #BlogHer16: Experts Among Us will take place from August 4-6, 2016, in Los Angeles, CA.